 The input port is common to all queues within the device, as is the output port.
 The device provides the user with Bus Matching options such that the input port and output port can be either x9 or x18 bits wide, the read and write port widths being set independently of one another.
-Because the ports are common to all queues the width of the queues is not individually set, so that the input width of all queues are equal and the output width of all queues are equal.
+Because the ports are common to all queues the width of the queues is not individually set, so that the input width of all queues are equal.